What's new in Windows client deployment

 Microsoft Deployment Toolkit (MDT)

-For more information about MDT, see the MDT resource page.
+For the latest information about MDT, see the MDT release notes.

 Windows Assessment and Deployment Kit (ADK)